86Box/docs/usage/statusbar.rst

 Status bar
 ==========

 The status bar located at the bottom of the 86Box window provides icons related to devices attached to the emulated machine.
 Move your mouse cursor over an icon to see what device it represents. **Most icons can be clicked on** to access options related to their respective devices, which are listed below, and image files can be dropped on the icons for removable media devices such as floppy and CD-ROM drives.

-Additionally, green or red indicator lights will appear on an icon when its device is in use, denoting reads and writes respectively, unless :ref:`Update status bar icons <usage/menubar:Tools>` is disabled.
+Additionally, green or red indicator lights will appear on the lower right corner of an icon when its device is in use, denoting reads and writes respectively, unless :ref:`Update status bar icons <usage/menubar:Tools>` is disabled.
+Some devices also provide an additional indicator on the lower left corner.

 |cassette| Cassette deck
 ------------------------

 A cassette tape icon will appear if :ref:`IBM cassette emulation <settings/storage:Cassette>` is enabled.
+An indicator will appear on the lower left corner of the icon while the cassette is played or recorded.

 * **New image:** create a new cassette tape image file.
 * **Existing image:** insert a :ref:`cassette tape image file <hardware/diskimages:Cassette tape images>` into the deck.
 Dragging and dropping an image file on the icon will also load it.